Infineon/mtb-example-xmc-dma-ring-buffer/README.md

 1. Connect the board to your PC using a micro-USB cable through the debug USB connector.

-2. Open a terminal program and select the JLINK CDC UART COM port.
+2. Open a terminal program and select the *JLINK CDC UART COM port*.
 Configure the terminal with baud rate of 115200, data bits of 8, stop bits of 1, and with parity and flow control set to none.

 3. Program the board using Eclipse IDE for ModusToolbox: